 1.8 Accessories

 1.8.1 Eye Protection for Welding

 The Welding Lens assembly (Part #525-403) or the Weld Shield Assembly (Part #525-400) may be installed on the port retainer using the predrilled and tapped holes that are provided.
 These holes are plugged with blanking screws when a new helmet is shipped from the factory.

-The KMDSI Welding Lens for Kirby Morgan helmets (KMDSI P/N 525-403)

-Be sure to use only the mount screws provided with the weld lens assembly.
+The KMDSI Welding Lens for Kirby Morgan helmets (KMDSI P/N 525-403) A CAUTION Be sure to use only the mount screws provided with the weld lens assembly.
 Longer screws can damage the port retainer mounting inserts and cause the face port O-ring to leak.

-The weld lenses are standard $2 \times 4 \frac{1}{2}$ inches or $4 \frac{1}{2} \times 5 \frac{1}{2}$ , identical to the lenses used in topside welding hoods.
+The weld lenses are standard $2 \times 4 \frac{1}{2}$ inches or $4 \frac{1}{2} \times 5 \frac{1}{2}$, identical to the lenses used in topside welding hoods.
 They may be replaced quickly without tools.

-The KMDSI Weld Shield Assembly (KMDSI P/N 525-400)

-1.8.2 Hot Water Shroud Kit and Water Shroud Kits

-KMDSI manufactures a hot water shroud kit suitable for most helmet models, due to the size and shape differences.
-Helmets that won't accept this hot water shroud are the KM 37SS, KM 47.
-KM 77, KM 97 and KM Diamond.
-For other helmets there are specific water shrouds, part number 525-390 (for the KM 37SS), water shroud part number 525-756 (for the KM Diamond) or water shroud part number 525-761 (for the KM 97) For the 17B, 17C, 27 and 37, the shroud completely encases the side block, bent tube assembly, and demand regulator to provide efficient gas heating for especially deep or cold dives.
+The KMDSI Weld Shield Assembly (KMDSI P/N 525-400) 1.8.2 Hot Water Shroud Kit and Water Shroud Kits KMDSI manufactures a hot water shroud kit suitable for most helmet models, due to the size and shape differences.
+Helmets that won't accept a hot water shroud are the KM 47 and KM 77.
+For other helmets there are specific water shrouds, part number 525-100 (for 17B, 17C, 27 and 37) part number 525-390 (for KM 37SS), water shroud part number 525-756 (for KM Diamond) or water shroud part number 525-761 (for the KM 97).
+For the 17B, 17C, 27 and 37, the shroud completely encases the side block, bent tube assembly, and demand regulator to provide efficient gas heating for especially deep or cold dives.
 Heating the diver's breathing gas is especially important in cold water or when breathing mixtures of helium and oxygen.